Diordany/factorio-ember-autopilot/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+# Overview

 This is my personal framework for AI experiments in Factorio.
+Everything is subject to change.

+Ember autopilot works by binding agent programs to players to perform certain tasks.
+The autopilot is mainly controlled through a selection item named the **Ember Controller** and can alternatively be controlled through console commands.

+One critical feature of Ember AutoPilot is it's ability to move autonomously, this is where the main focus of the development lies right now.

 # Installation